21 Best Gifts For Kids Who Travel: Top Kids Travel Gifts

 An experience-based gift to give your kids is to sign them up for cooking classes at a local community center or culinary center.

 In the United States, Sur La Table offers in-person and online classes in a variety of cuisines, from Portuguese to Korean.
 They’re perfect hands-on gifts for kids who travel.
-Check out their website to see class offerings in your area.

 15. Museum subscription